-The Chihuahuas are peaceful to other pets in the family but they tend to raise ruckus in the presence of strange pets.
+Chihuahuas are peaceful to other pets in the family but they tend to raise a ruckus in the presence of strange pets.
 This temperament should be discouraged at an early stage.
-The dogs are friendly to others of the same breed so if possible it is advisable to keep more than one Chihuahua in your home.
-Since they are obsessive ear lickers they will clean each others ears and play together.
+These dogs are friendly to others of the same breed so if possible it is advisable to keep more than one Chihuahua in your home.
+Since they are obsessive ear lickers they will clean each other’s ears and play together.
 They also like keeping each other warm but when they are alone they are likely to seek that warmth from your couch or bed.

 Toy Dogs are fragile